nkanu17/image-classification-deep-neural-networks-groceries/README.md

 # Future optimizations

-Goal is to perform GridSearch or use Thalos for more thorough hyperparameter tuning.
+Perform GridSearch or use Thalos for more thorough hyperparameter tuning.
 This is still to come.

 # Final Results